grumat/glossy-msp430/Hardware/Target_Proto_Boards/SLAU272_SLAU367/README.md

 ## Powering from the JTAG tool

-During most simple tests with the board the best option is to power it from the JTAG emulator.
+If you are just connecting the proto-board without additional hardware, then the power supply of the emulator will be enough to supply the installed chip and it is easier to use the emulator as source.

-For this option just connect the JTAG tool to the **J12** JTAG connector and move the jumper on **VSEL** to the **Vtool** position.
-When the JTAG is connected and running it will supply the board with its internal power supply.
+For this option just connect the JTAG tool to the **J7** JTAG connector and move the jumper on **VSEL** to the **Vtool** position.
+When the JTAG is connected and running it will supply the board.

 <img src="images/Vtool-fs8.png" alt="Vtool-fs8.png" width="250">

-Note that the switch **SW1** and the **+5V** jumper has no effect on this configuration and should be left disconnected or turned off.
+> Note that the switch **SW1** and the **+5V** jumper has no effect on
+> this configuration and should be left disconnected or turned off.

 ## Selecting JTAG or SBW Modes